TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- "Are you sure you want to quit?" from the ingame main menu

-- fix vim's premature build successful
-- implement a keycombo to dump and open current logs (multiple clients)

 - Use port 0 by default
 	- only add a tick for a custom port
 	- We may copy the address to clipboard automatically